-Once the HTML editor is installed, you are ready to begin construction.
+Once your HTML editor is installed, you are ready to begin construction.
 The first thing to do is to orient yourself to the HTML editor.
 Most products have a tutorial and "help" features.
-In general, however, they are intuitive and function much like word processors.
+In general, however, these tools are intuitive and function much like word processors.

 HTML editors let you insert images into the body of a document and create hyperlinks to other pages.
-They also permit you to reference a file to be used as a background image.
-Most HTML editors allow you to insert additional HTML code wherever you like.
-This is useful, for example, should you want to add a page counter, music or video clip.
+They also allow you to insert additional HTML code wherever you like.
+This is useful should you want to insert a page counter or video player.

-Hyperlinks are words or graphics on a web page that, when clicked, take the visitor to another page or another web site.
-To add a hyperlink, you simply highlight the text field or graphic, select the hyperlink icon and specify the destination address (URL).
-You should specify the full URL address.
+Hyperlinks are words or graphics on a web page that, when clicked, take the visitor to another page in the site or to a different website.
+To add a hyperlink, you simply highlight the text field or graphic, select the hyperlink icon and specify the destination web address (URL).

-The main page in your site should be assigned the file name "index.html".
-Other pages in your website can be assigned any names you wish however keep them short and avoid using special characters. (e.g. #, @).
+The home page in your site should be assigned the file name "index.html".
+Other pages in your website can be assigned any names you like however keep the names short and avoid using special characters. (e.g. #, @).
 For simplicity, all web page file names should end with ".html".

 If you feel really brave, you can write your HTML program using a simple text editor such as WordPad rather than using an HTML Editor.
-WordPad is a utility program that is bundled with Microsoft operating systems (e.g. Windows XP).
+WordPad is a utility program that is bundled with Microsoft operating systems (e.g. Windows).

 There are plenty of good programming guides available on the Internet which explain the basic syntax of the HTML language.
 Tools are also available to validate the HTML that you write.